rexkenley/d365EmailTemplate/README.md

 ## Security Status
 [Snyk Report](https://snyk.io/test/github/rexkenley/d365EmailTemplate?tab=issues)
 - **11/25/2019 Medium Severity: Denial of Service (DoS)** The [npm-check](https://github.com/dylang/npm-check) is the package used to help maintain the versions of various packages used in this project.
 It is not used in the execution of project code.
+But if you prefer not having it, run `npm remove npm-check`.
+You can use `npm update` as an alternative.